Slap on a hat | Whakamauria he pōtae whānui te peha

 Adults 7.5cm 6cm

-When the Ultraviolet Index (UVI) is 3 and above, for the best protection use all five SunSmart behaviours – Slip on clothing, Slip into shade, Slop on sunscreen, Slap on a hat, Wrap on sunglasses.
+When the Ultraviolet Index (UVI) is 3 and above, for the best protection use all five SunSmart behaviours – Slip on clothing, Slip into shade, Slop on sunscreen, Slap on a hat, and Wrap on sunglasses.

 Use the Sun Protection System 5